UNESCO International Literacy Prizes 2019 for Innovative Literacy Projects

 UNESCO distinguishes between two Literacy Prizes which are given to five laureates:

-Eligibility: Candidates should take into account this year’s theme – literacy in a digital world – and also consider the special focus of each Prize.
+Eligibility: Candidates should take into account this year’s theme – literacy and Multilingualism – and also consider the special focus of each Prize.

 - Institutions, organizations and individuals promoting literacy through effective and innovative projects or programmes.